dockerlisbon/community/README.md

 ### What, Why?
 Our motivation to pull this off

+In a sentence [Docker](https://github.com/dotcloud/docker) is: `An open source project to pack, ship and run any application as a lightweight container`, open sourced by dotcloud, now known as docker.inc.

-What we would like to see with this meetup:
+What we would like to bring with this meetup:
-* More members of the Lisbon Dev community to participate in open source projects.
+* More members of the Lisbon Dev community to participate in open source projects, specially connected with Docker.
 * Create a iterative feedback cycle, letting members share their latest developments and ideas with docker
 * Have special training events, so everyone gets up to speed with the technology